Books by Theme

-The 2008 revised 2nd edition provides a collection of tests for the comprehensive assessment of skills related to reading.
+This 2018 revised edition provides a collection of tests for the comprehensive assessment of skills related to reading.
 These assessments can help teachers identify why a student is having reading difficulty and determine what the next step in instruction should be to remediate that difficulty.
 The assessments are intended to assist the teacher in determining the instructional needs of all students and in monitoring progress throughout the course of instruction

 Bringing Words to Life, Second Edition: Robust Vocabulary Instruction

 A practical guide to help K–12 students enlarge their vocabulary and get involved in noticing, understanding, and using new words.
 Grounded in research, the book explains how to select words for instruction, introduce their meanings, and create engaging learning activities that promote both word knowledge and reading comprehension.
 This updated edition includes chapters on vocabulary and writing; assessment; and differentiating instruction for struggling readers and English language learners, including coverage of response to intervention (RTI).
 There are also expanded discussions of content-area vocabulary and multiple-meaning words.

 Early Childhood Literacy: The National Early Literacy Panel and Beyond

 What are today's best practices in early literacy instruction — and what should schools and programs focus on in the near future?
 More than 20 experts in early literacy research explore the answers in this essential volume for program directors, administrators, and curriculum developers.
 Using the landmark National Early Literacy Panel (NELP) Report as a starting point, this accessible book breaks the report down into key takeaways, recommends future directions in policy and practice, and tackles emerging issues and new research not addressed in the NELP report.

 Equipped for Reading Success